barjac/sdcbr/README.md

 # sdcbr
-SD Card Backup and Restore
+# SD Card Backup and Restore for use in Mageia >= 8.
- Backs up an SD card interactively as a compressed image.
+ Backs up an SD card or Flash drive interactively as a compressed image.

- Restores a previously backed up compressed image to a similar size or larger SD card.
+ Restores a previously backed up compressed image to a similar size or larger device.

- Suitable for backing up Raspberry Pi operating system cards.
+ Suitable for backing up Raspberry Pi and similar operating system cards.

+ Make the script executable:

+ chmod +x sdcbr

+ Run as root and follow the prompts.